 © Vintage Winter

-Another wonderful set of antique skis.
+Another wonderful set of Maple antique skis.
 They feature the pointed tips (nipple tips) that were originally thought to cut and therefore track through snow with more efficiency.
-Also note the very decorative foot/boot pad.
+Also note the very decorative footpad and bear trap binding.
 Whether you are looking to add to your antique ski collection (these are true Northland brand skis) or purchase a set for your home decor, you'll be happy if you choose this pair.

 A Roelsprung at Lake Placid c.
 1946 on Vintage Skis.